gridai/grid-docs/docs/features/datastores/2_Using Datastores/1_README.md

     1.1.
 Datastores from your machine

     1.2.
 Create from a public S3 Bucket

     1.3.
-Create from private S3 Bucket
+Create from an HTTP URL

     1.4.
-Create from an HTTP URL
+Create from a Session

     1.5.
-Create from a Session

-    1.6.
 Create from a Cluster

 2. [Inspecting Status of a Datastore](./3_inspecting_status.md)